cfsengineering/CEASIOMpy/README.md

 ## Contributing

 CEASIOMpy is an open source project and we welcome contributions from everyone.
-Some CEASIOMpy modules have been developed by students during their internship or master thesis.
+Some CEASIOMpy modules have been developed by students as part of their internship or master thesis.

-If you want to contribute to the development of CEASIOMpy , please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) document.
+If you want to contribute to the development of CEASIOMpy, please read the document [CONTRIBUTING.md](CONTRIBUTING.md).

 ## More information